6 Life Lessons From Performing Music In Front Of People

 5. Everything You Do Is A Relationship Business

 It’d be nice if we could shoot out a few emails with our EPK attached, keep our fingers crossed, and book a bunch of shows in advance of spring and summer when venues will be full of happy people sipping on drinks, eating good food, and throwing money in the tip jar because they’re so inspired by our music.
 Starting small and collecting every bit of content you can along the way will definitely work in your favor.
-Venues want to book successful talent so it’s important to collect and display the resources that you have to put yourself in the best light.
+Venues want to book successful talent so it’s important to collect and display the resources that you have at your disposal in order to put yourself in the best light.
 As your experience and materials grow, you can begin showing more discretion in what and where you book to play.
 Not every chance to play is a good one.
 Create rules for yourself but again, be flexible.

 I booked to play a few places in Spokane and Couer D’ Alene, Idaho and one of those venues was a small, locally owned pizzeria.
 When I first contacted them they seemed interested but after we discussed my rates I never heard back.
 I ended up booking a few other paying gigs in the area and felt that I should reconnect with the pizzeria and offer to play regardless of payment.
 In my mind, I had already met my objective by booking some other paying shows, and being willing to make the connection with them seemed like it could be important for the future.
 I played that night to a very light “crowd” but the relaxed atmosphere gave me a chance to get to know the owners better.
 As it turned out, one of them worked for a local TV station and referred me to be featured as a northwest singer-songwriter on the FOX affiliate morning show which was broadcast in several states throughout the northwest.
 I learned that even though I have a criteria checklist and that it’s important to protect my time, it’s still okay to make exceptions.

 6. Playing To An Almost Empty Room Could Be Your Most Significant Performance